 Flatiron Financial Group is a New Hampshire-registered, Investment Advisor, established in 2006.
-We believe in providing an unbiased, independent approach to personal wealth management, while putting you, the client, first.
+We believe in providing an objective, independent approach to personal wealth management, while putting you, the client, first.
 In today's world, transparency is a key component in the financial marketplace.
-When providing a fee-based solution, our needs-based approach can remove potential conflicts within the advisory relationship.
+When providing a fee-based alternatives, our needs-based approach can reduce potential conflicts within the advisory relationship.
 Investment selections are based on the objectives of each individual relationship.
 Our process allows us to gain a clear understanding of our client's goals and objectives.
 Implementing a diversified strategy of mutual funds, ETFs, stocks, and bonds helps to provide a customized strategies for each client’s individual risk parameters.
 Completing the holistic approach, we proactively work with our client’s current estate planning and tax planning partners, as it relates to our overall wealth management process.

 There are a number of ways to withdraw money from a qualified retirement plan.

 The chances of needing long-term care, its cost, and strategies for covering that cost.

 The importance of life insurance, how it works, and how much coverage you need.

 There are some key concepts to understand when investing for retirement

 Using smart management to get more of what you want and free up assets to invest.

 A will may be only one of the documents you need—and one factor to consider—when it comes to managing your estate